FCA Pricing Practices and the New Consumer Duty

 Our response to the pricing remedy

-The new rules for home and motor products come into force on 1 January 2022.
+The new rules for home and motor products came into force on 1 January 2022.
 This means pricing for existing customers should be no higher than the equivalent price for new customers.

 We’ve been asked if we’ll be adopting a similar policy for health insurance pricing.
 At the moment, the pricing remedy rules don’t apply to health or PMI products.
 As you’d expect, we aim to price our health products fairly, but pricing for health products is different to pricing for home and motor insurance.